Zero-Shot Learning for Requirements Classification: An Exploratory Study: Experimental Results

 Table~\ref{tab:resultssubsetSecurity} reports the results for the Security task, divided by each dataset included in SecReq.
 Best results are achieved for CPN (wF1 = 0.78), while worst results are for GPS (wF1 = 0.63).
 This could be due to the specific characteristics of the datasets.
-In some cases, security and non-security requirements in GPS are expressed with very similar sentences are likely to be classified similarly though they belong to different classes (e.g., class Security: \textit{The Load File Data Block Hash is used in the computation of the Load File Data Block Signature} vs Non-Security: \textit{The Load File Data Block Hash is used in the computation of The Load Token}).
-Misclassifications can also be due to the quality of the tagging of the requirements in the annotated datasets.
-For example, in CPN we have the following requirement marked as non-security related: \textit{CNG shall support mechanisms for secure authentication and communication with the remote management system}.
-In GPS, we have another example, also marked as non-security: \textit{The security level of the communication with an off-card entity does not necessarily apply to each individual message being transmitted but can only apply to the environment and/or context in which messages are transmitted}.
+In some cases, security and non-security requirements in GPS are expressed with very similar sentences and are likely to be classified similarly though they belong to different classes (e.g., class Security: \textit{The Load File Data Block Hash is used in the computation of the Load File Data Block Signature} vs Non-Security: \textit{The Load File Data Block Hash is used in the computation of The Load Token}).